 How can I make Chest Acne less Visible?

 You can your chest acne less visible through effective treatments and washing acne break out regularly with warm water.
-Taking care of your skin has proven to be an effective way of making Acne less visible.
+Taking care of your skin and hygiene has proven to be an effective way of making Acne less visible.

 What Causes Acne in Females?